roblanf/minion_qc/README.md

 ```

 #### length_histogram.png
 Read length on a log10 scale (x axis) vs counts (y axis).
 This is a standard plot for long-read sequencing.
 Although it's obviously useful, it still doesn't tell you how much data (i.e. your total yield) you have for reads above a given length though.
 For that, see the `yield_summary` plots.
+Of note in our data are the large number of very short reads.
+We don't think these are actually DNA fragments.
+Instead, we think they are contaminant molecules blocking pores (see below for more on this).
+In any case, it is exactly this kind of observation that led us to continue developing these QC tools.
+Knowing what's holding your performance back is key to getting better.
 ![length_histogram](example_output/RB7_A2/minionQC/length_histogram.png)

 #### q_histogram.png